 Credit Hour Cost: $268

-A public university based in Baton Rouge, Louisiana State University (LSU) was established in 1853 initially as a military academy.
-However, it has since grown into a thriving, interdisciplinary research center that has launched important studies in conjunction with the National Science Foundation, the National Institutes of Health, and more.
+Louisiana State University was established in 1853 initially as a military academy.
+The school is based in Baton Rouge.
+It has since grown into a thriving, interdisciplinary research center.
+LSU has launched studies with the National Science Foundation and the National Institutes of Health.
 It was recently ranked 16th for “most popular university” in the country.

-The Bachelor of Science in Sport Administration program at LSU divides students into two concentrations: Sport Commerce and Sport Leadership.
-Both tracks have the ultimate goal of navigating the world of sports with an eye toward business and management, however Sport Commerce focuses on marketing and Sport Leadership focuses on communications.
-Ultimately, students receive a well-rounded education that will support them in their professional careers.
-Some of the joined classes include:
+The bachelor of science in sport administration gives students two concentration options.
+These are sport commerce and sport leadership.
+Both tracks have the goal of navigating the world of sports with an eye toward business and management.
+The sport commerce track focuses on marketing.
+The sport leadership track focuses on communications.
+Students receive a well-rounded education that will support them in their professional careers.
+Some of the classes include:

 - Sport Strategies and Planning

 - Financial Issues in Sport

 Sport management students get to interact with the athletic department and student athletes.
 It helps too that they work with one of the best teams in the country.
 LSU has won almost 50 national championships.
 Because of this, students often have top-notch opportunities for internships in the area.

 College Choice Score: 88.25

 Credit Hour Cost: $492

 The final school on our list is Michigan Technological University.
 It is a public research institution in rural Upper Peninsula of Michigan.
 Initially founded in the late-1800s for engineers, Michigan Tech has maintained its science focus.
 The school broadened its scope to include five unique colleges and schools.
 These include science, forestry, technology, engineering, and business.